Bridger Teton National Forest Projects

 The Teton Interagency Fire program includes a robust Fire Effects Monitoring element.
 The Fire Effects Crew visits treatments before implementation and post-treatment.
 Treatment objectives are designed not only to be effective in changing fire behavior but also measurable in the field post treatment in order to determine success.
 The crew may establish permanent plots, measure burned area recovery, conduct fuels transects, and/or establish photo points.
 Post treatment visits are scheduled at regular intervals (1 year, 2 years, 5 years, 10 years..) dependent on how each projects objectives are written.

-In 2021 the Fire Effects Crew will visit the following Park projects completed in previous years:
+In 2022 the Fire Effects Crew workload will include the following:

-For further information regarding fuels management activities in Grand Teton National Park or the John D. Rockefeller Jr. Memorial Parkway, please contact Chip Collins, Fire Management Officer at 739-3310; or Bill Mayer, Deputy Fire Management Officer at 739-3313.
+For further information regarding fuels management activities in Grand Teton National Park or the John D. Rockefeller Jr. Memorial Parkway, please contact Bill Mayer, Deputy Fire Management Officer at 739-3313.